K4KarolE/In_Time/README.md

 # Motion in Time
 - `Motion in Time` displays the current time while animation and music are playing in the background
 - Two versions are available:
-    - The `PyQt` version with `Advanced Settings` options as described below
+    - The `PyQt6` version with `Advanced Settings` options as described below
     - The original version created with `Tkinter`, without additional features
 - Launching `Motion in Time` from the `Taskbar`:
     - With only one click you can enjoy the current time from your bed according to your mood